Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Approach

 \subsection{Uncertainty-guided Label Rebalancing}

 Adapted from the original LNR~\cite{lnr}, the \ulnr rebalances class labels in the training set using uncertainty information.
-Specifically, it leverages the output $\hat{u}_t$ from the uncertainty predictor to identify samples that exhibit unusually high behavioral uncertainty and stochastically relabels them as unsafe. \ulnr operates in three steps, namely \textit{Uncertainty Scoring}, \textit{Flip-rate Calculation}, and \textit{Stochastic Relabeling}.
+Directly applying LNR to time-series data is problematic because LNR relies on feature-space distance to identify boundary samples, which assumes a fixed feature representation.
+In time-series telemetry, two windows can be close in feature space yet exhibit fundamentally different temporal behaviour. \ulnr addresses this by using predicted uncertainty scores to identify boundary samples, leveraging the temporal patterns captured by the uncertainty predictor rather than relying on static distance metrics.
+Specifically, it leverages the output $\hat{u}_t$ from the uncertainty predictor to identify samples that exhibit unusually high behavioral uncertainty and to stochastically relabel them as unsafe. \ulnr operates in three steps, namely \textit{Uncertainty Scoring}, \textit{Flip-rate Calculation}, and \textit{Stochastic Relabeling}.

 \emph{\textbf{Uncertainty Scoring.}} To characterize how unusual a sample is relative to typical safe samples in terms of uncertainty, we compute uncertainty scores for all safe windows and transform them into z-scores, which express each score as a signed distance from the mean in units of standard deviation.
 This standardization allows us to identify samples that deviate significantly from the distribution of safe behavior in a threshold-independent manner~\cite{lnr}.
 Z-score is calculated as $z_t = \frac{\hat{u}_t - \mu_{\mathcal{S}}}{\sigma_{\mathcal{S}} + \epsilon}$, where $\mu_{\mathcal{S}}$ and $\sigma_{\mathcal{S}}$ denote the mean and standard deviation of uncertainty scores among the set of safe samples $S$, and $\epsilon$ is a small constant for numerical stability.